Missing Persons (band): Solo careers

 After the band broke up Cuccurullo had his greatest commercial success as guitarist for Duran Duran.
 Replacing original guitarist Andy Taylor in August 1986, he performed on the band's fourth and fifth studio albums, Notorious (1986) and Big Thing (1988), and was the sole guitarist on the global tours that followed.
 Becoming an official member in June 1989, he appeared on the group's next five studio albums, and was a co-writer of the hit singles "Ordinary World" and "Come Undone".
 He left Duran Duran in 2001 due to a reunion of the group's original members.
 Cuccurullo also recorded several solo albums before leaving Duran Duran.
 Later he collaborated with Neil Carlill in the experimental rock band Chicanery.
 In 2022, Cuccurullo was inducted into the Rock and Roll Hall of Fame as a member of Duran Duran.
 In 2023, he performed on the band's sixteenth studio album, Danse Macabre, his first appearance on a Duran Duran album since their tenth studio album, Pop Trash (2000).

 Dale Bozzio scored success as a solo performer under the name Dale with a top 40 hit on the Billboard Dance Chart, "Simon Simon", produced by Robert Brookins.
 Her album Riot in English was released in 1988 on Prince's Paisley Park label and her album Make Love Not War and Talk Talk EP were released on related labels in 2010.
 With Cleopatra Records she released New Wave Sessions in 2007 and Missing in Action in 2014.

 Terry Bozzio worked in 1987 with Mick Jagger and Jeff Beck.
 He has played with several groups and artists as a session or tour drummer including the Knack.
-He records albums and instructional videos in multiple styles and is a highly sought-after session/tour drummer as well as performing constantly at European music festivals and worldwide drum clinics.
+He records albums and instructional videos in multiple styles and has continued to perform at music festivals and drum clinics.
 Most recently, Bozzio performed and recorded with California nu metal band Korn, in place of regular band drummer David Silveria, in preparation for their untitled eighth studio album.

 Patrick O'Hearn is a composer and performer of ambient instrumental music on his own albums, and for television and movies.

 Chuck Wild became an in-demand session player, playing keyboards on albums for Michael Jackson, Paula Abdul, and the Pointer Sisters.
 He composes new-age and meditation music under the name Liquid Mind, and also has released a digital only project entitled Soundtrack of the Inner World with singer-songwriter Seven Whitfield.